taylor-curley/cogpsybot/README.md

 - Language, Cognition and Neuroscience
 - Journal of Cognitive Psychology
 - Journal of Experimental Psychology: Learning, Memory, and Cognition
+- Neuropsychology
+- Trends in Cognitive Sciences
+- Topics in Cognitive Science
+- The Quarterly Journal of Experimental Psychology

 We will be adding to the list as the code becomes more complex.
 Target journal companies include Elsevier, Taylor and Francis, Springer, and Routledge.